tonethar/IGME-230-GDD-Spring-2018/notes/php-4.md

 ## VI. <a id="section6">Test your form

-- Try your form with and without various vlaues like email or message - what happens?
+- Try your form with and without various values like email or message - what happens?
 - Type in a wrong answer for the 2+2 question to see what happens?
 - Type &lt;script> and other HTML tags into the form like this - what happens?